RHB55/Google-Cybersecurity-Professional-Certificate-Portfolio-Activity/Cybersecurity Portfolio/Network Analysis and Security/Analyze network attacks/readme.md

 **Configure the firewall:** l to block the IP address that was sending an abnormal number of SYN requests.
 I alerted  my manager about this problem quickly and discussed the next steps to stop this attacker and prevent this problem from happening again.

 **Incident Report:**
-Incident Report: I prepared a report about the attack I discovered and how it was  affecting the web server, employees, and the immediate response actions taken.
+I prepared a report about the attack I discovered and how it was  affecting the web server, employees, and the immediate response actions taken.

 ### **Project Impact**